Go to content

 The dials

-You may have noticed that, in chronographs, there are two or three additional counters on the dial.
-They are used to measure hours, minutes and seconds with extreme precision.
+You may have noticed that chronographs have two or three additional counters on the dial.
+They serve precisely to measure hours, minutes, and seconds with extreme precision.

 The time is indicated by special hands.

-Despite their complex mechanism, modern chronographs are very simple to use.
-By convention, they have two pushers.
-One at the top, at 2 o'clock, the central hand begins to measure the event, as do the various counters present.
-To end the measurement, simply press the pusher again.
+Despite its complex mechanism, modern chronographs are very simple to use.
+By convention, they have two buttons.
+One at the top, at 2 o'clock, the central hand starts measuring the event, as do the various counters present.
+To stop the measurement, simply press the button again.

-The second, lower button, at 4 o'clock, resets all counters.
+The second button, lower down, at 4 o'clock, resets all counters.

 The additions

-In some chronographs, decidedly particular and unique in their kind, there is also the tachometric frequency, that is the meters traveled every second.
-In the 1920s, the heart rate or pulsometric frequency was often included, much to the favor of the nurses of the time.
+In some chronographs, decidedly particular and unique in their kind, there is also the tachymetric frequency, that is, the meters traveled every second.
+In the 1920s, the heart rate or pulse frequency was often included as well, much appreciated by the nurses of the time.

 A dive into the past

-It is interesting to know that the first chronograph was invented in 1816 by the watchmaker Luis Moinet, for astronomical purposes.
-His innovative mechanism rested on rubies and was completely immersed in oil.
-The first modern chronograph, with a use similar to the current one, dates back to about 60 years later.
+It is curious to know that the first chronograph was invented in 1816 by watchmaker Luis Moinet, for astronomical purposes.
+Its innovative mechanism rested on rubies and was completely immersed in oil.
+The first modern chronograph, used similarly to the current one, dates back to about 60 years later.

-I hope this very short guide has helped to clarify the extraordinary difference between a "simple" timepiece and the technological and cutting-edge world of chronographs.
-Who knows what technology will have in store for us in the future in the field of watchmaking.
-We can certainly say that we always have the time at our wrist.
+I hope this very brief guide has helped to make a little clearer the extraordinary difference between a "simple" timepiece and the technological and cutting-edge world of chronographs.
+Who knows what technology will bring us in the future in the field of watchmaking.
+Certainly, we can say we always have time at our fingertips.